robang74/redfishos/forum/quick-start-guide.md

 > Settings:System -> Connectivity:Location -> High-accuracy positioning

-At this point you can switch on the network, the `GPS` and give it a try indoor.
+At this point you can switch on the network, the `GPS` and give it a try indoors.

 ----

 **MOBILE DATA**

 The first step you should do after having inserted the `SIM` into your new `SFOS` smartphone is to ask your network operator to send their mobile data configuration back to your device.
-Usually, you can do that sending a `SMS` a specific number.
+Usually, you can do that by sending a `SMS` to a specific number.

 **registration lag**